Mohammed-Balfakeih/100DaysofMLCode/README.md

 Day 8: Finished Chapter 2 and most of it's excersises, going to move on to a new project

 Day 9-13: Forgot to update github during this time, predicted avocado prices, moved on to chapter 3, check social media for more info

+Day 13 and 14: Went through some linear algebra on the notebook for the textbook.
+Read about Gradient Descent and the Normal Equation